wp-plugins/adrotate/readme.txt

 == Changelog ==

-= 3.9.9 FREE =
+= 3.9.10 FREE =
 * AdRotate 3.7.x no longer supported for upgrades
+* Blocks of ads no longer supported - Use Groups in block mode instead
+* [change] Better resetting of settings if there are wrong values
+* [change] Blocks have been merged to groups
+* [change] New statuses when evaluating ads
+* [fix] Start/End dates not saving in some situations
+* [fix] Demo adverts created wrongly for new installs
-* [fix] Permissions resetting to invalid roles when re-activating AdRotate
+* [fix] Impression timer can now be set to 0
-* [fix] Multisite option 'stuck' on de-activating the plugin
-* [fix] Timezone not reset when calculating day and week on non GMT timezones
-* [tweak] Improved menus for AdRotate
-* [tweak] Improved compatibility for multisite
+* [fix] Activation notice where $current_user is not set
+* [fix] Undefined variable $site in some cases for outputting adverts

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).

-= 3.9.9 PRO =
+= 3.9.10 PRO =
 * AdRotate 3.7.x no longer supported for upgrades
-* [new] Cross site ads when network activated (Network & Developer)
-* [new] Push notifications to mobile devices
-* [new] Email notifications redone
-* [fix] Permissions resetting to invalid roles when re-activating AdRotate
+* Blocks of ads no longer supported - Use Groups in block mode instead
+* [new] Detect ad blockers and show those users a message
+* [change] Blocks have been merged to groups
+* [change] clicktracker.php no longer loaded when no click tracking is active
+* [change] Better resetting of settings if there are wrong values
+* [change] New statuses when evaluating ads
-* [fix] Enabling/disabling geo location now works as intended
+* [fix] Advertising budgets now actually work
-* [fix] Upgrade routine for subsites in multisites
+* [fix] Demo adverts created wrongly for new installs
-* [fix] Wp-cron not set up for some users
+* [fix] Impression timer can now be set to 0
+* [fix] Multisite option 'stuck' on de-activating the plugin
+* [fix] Division by zero in global stats on new installs
-* [fix] Schedule permissions not removed when de-activating AdRotate
+* [fix] Timezone not reset when calculating day and week on non GMT timezones
-* [fix] Unset variables when saving ads when not selecting schedules
-* [fix] Save redirect not always correct for network activated setups
-* [tweak] Improved menus for AdRotate
-* [tweak] Improved compatibility for multisite

 The full changelog can be found on the [AdRotate website](http://www.adrotateplugin.com/development/).
 Get more AdRotate!
 [Get AdRotate Pro today](http://www.adrotateplugin.com/adrotate-pro/)!

 == Upgrade Notice ==

-= 3.9.9 =
+= 3.9.10 =
 * AdRotate 3.7.x no longer supported for upgrades
+* Blocks of ads no longer supported - Use Groups in block mode instead
+* [change] Better resetting of settings if there are wrong values
+* [change] Blocks have been merged to groups
+* [change] New statuses when evaluating ads
+* [fix] Start/End dates not saving in some situations
+* [fix] Demo adverts created wrongly for new installs
-* [fix] Permissions resetting to invalid roles when re-activating AdRotate
+* [fix] Impression timer can now be set to 0
-* [fix] Multisite option 'stuck' on de-activating the plugin
-* [fix] Timezone not reset when calculating day and week on non GMT timezones
-* [tweak] Improved menus for AdRotate
-* [tweak] Improved compatibility for multisite
+* [fix] Activation notice where $current_user is not set
+* [fix] Undefined variable $site in some cases for outputting adverts

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).